title

 The statement "RECORDING FIRST PUBLISHED 1963" was not yet added to the labels.

-The word "33 1/3" next to the matrix number at the left side of the label was erased.
+The text "33 1/3" next to the matrix number on the left side of the label was removed.

 Summer 1963 -- January 1964